Blue Cheese & Apple Turkey Breast Roulade

 Not cooking for a huge crowd this Thanksgiving?
 This Blue Cheese & Apple Turkey Breast Roulade makes 6 servings, and can be prepped a day in advance.
 It is so packed with sweet and savory flavor that you might end up wishing you had made two!

-I know in Monday’s post, I sort of lamented about how small my Thanksgiving gathering is, thus, not allowing me to make a HUGE feast with a million different dishes.
+I know in Monday’s post, I sort of lamented about how small my Thanksgiving gathering is, thus, not allowing me to make a HUGE Thanksgiving recipes list with a million different dishes.
 I shouldn’t complain at all, because the way things are means it’s simple and relatively easy to prepare the meal.

 About this Blue Cheese & Apple Turkey Breast Roulade:

-- I know that blue cheese is not a traditional Thanksgiving flavor, and to be honest, I was a little skeptical myself, of how it would turn out, the first time I tested the recipe.
+- I know that blue cheese is not a traditional Thanksgiving flavor (although I love blue cheese mashed potatoes!), and to be honest, I was a little skeptical myself, of how it would turn out, the first time I tested the recipe.
 But the combination of the apples, kale, onion, herbed stuffing mix and cheese is just so so SO good.
 And even if you have somebody at your table that isn’t a big fan of blue cheese, I would encourage them to try a slice anyway.
 After combining with the other ingredients and roasting for several hours, the flavor of the cheese really mellows and simply becomes a melty, tangy component that holds everything together.